Induced subgraphs and tree decompositions V. One neighbor in a hole: Introduction

 A {\em hole} in a graph is an induced cycle of length at least four.
 The {\em length} of a hole is the number of vertices in it.
 A {\em wheel} is a graph consisting of a hole $C$ and a vertex $v$ with at least three neighbors in $C$ (in the literature, sometimes further restrictions are placed on the location of the neighbors of $v$ in $C$).
 In view of the prevalence of wheels in the construction of \cite{layered-wheels}, one might ask if the family of all wheels is helpful.
 The answer to this question is negative, because of the construction of \cite{Davies} (see Figure \ref{fig:G34} for an example; we omit the precise definition), but the following weaker statement is true, and it is the main result of this paper.
-Let $\mathcal{T}_1$ be the family of all graphs consisting of an (induced) cycle $C$ of length at least four, and a vertex outside of $C$ with at least two neighbors in $C$.
+Let $\mathcal{T}_1$ be the family of all graphs consisting of a hole $C$ and a vertex outside of $C$ with at least two neighbors in $C$.
+The class of $\mathcal{T}_1$-free graphs was studied in \cite{artv}; in Section~\ref{sec:heavyseagulls} we strengthen their results.
+A crucial difference between Theorem~\ref{breakextheavyseagull} and \cite{artv} is that in \cite{artv} only the existence of certain cutsets is shown, while we are able to guarantee that every heavy seagull is broken by a cutset of the required type (see Section~\ref{sec:heavyseagulls} for details).